Auckland University alumni and donor information stolen by hackers

 In a notice to alumni members today, the university said it had been informed by Blackbaud, the world's largest provide of not-for-profit database management software, of the recent data security breach.

-"To protect the stolen data Blackburd negotiated and paid a ransom to the attacker in return for an assurance that the data would be destroyed and no copies of the data would be distributed or retained.
+"To protect the stolen data Blackbaud negotiated and paid a ransom to the attacker in return for an assurance that the data would be destroyed and no copies of the data would be distributed or retained.

 READ MORE: